— ToolsPractical resources from our research

 The Navigator is the first example of this.
 It is built on our research into the barriers African businesses face when engaging with European partners, and on direct input from businesses who have navigated — or tried to navigate — that landscape themselves.

+The Navigator is our first tool.
 As our research programme develops, we will build additional tools that translate findings into practical resources.
-Below are the areas we are exploring for future development — shaped by our priority research topics and by what we hear from practitioners.
+Below are the areas we are exploring for future development.

 A tool helping European investors understand and contextualise risk perceptions around African markets — comparing perceived risk with actual investment performance data.